Jade Helm 15 and the Conspiracy Theories

 Most disciples of such nonsense are not inherently ignorant or bad, but they harbor basic insecurities that compel them to grasp “straw man” explanations when their insecurities are triggered.
 The sense of order out of chaos derived from a conspiracy theory tends to satiate their insecurity.
 Notably, they are often most vulnerable to Internet conspiracy gurus, who decode events with greatly simplified theories.
 The most ardent adherents within these cults — the 9/11 “Truthers,” for example — have surrendered their willingness to discern fact from fiction in order to sustain their sense of security.

 Beyond understanding the psychology behind this phenomenon, conspiracy theorists should be boldly called out for the pathetic frauds they are, and we should encourage anyone who subscribes to their folly to stop drinking their toxic Kool-Aid.

-Jones, et al., are doing an enormous disservice to the conservative movement in Texas, dragging a lot of otherwise rational folks down a rat hole and creating unwarranted tension between civilian and military Patriots.
-Jones has never taken an oath “to Support and Defend” our Constitution, nor has he served a day in uniform.
-He has no understanding of the sense of duty, honor and sacrifice that forms the foundational drive among our military personnel.
+Jones, and those like him, are doing an enormous disservice to the conservative movement in Texas and across the nation, dragging a lot of otherwise good folks down one of his conspiracy rat holes and in the process, creating unwarranted tension between civilian and military Patriots.
+Jones has never taken an oath “to Support and Defend” our Constitution, and has no understanding of the sense of duty, honor and sacrifice that forms the foundational character of our military